ekowtaylor/ipv6_ipv4_gateway_owrt/README.md

 ## 🌐 Port Forwarding

-**NEW: Automatic port forwarding now supports BOTH IPv4 and IPv6!**
+**Automatic port forwarding with IPv6→IPv4 proxying for seamless access!**

-When a device is discovered and successfully configured, the gateway automatically forwards common ports:
+When a device is discovered and successfully configured, the gateway automatically sets up port forwarding:

-- **IPv4**: From gateway WAN to device LAN IP (NAT/DNAT)
+- **IPv4**: From gateway WAN to device LAN IP (NAT/DNAT via iptables)
-- **IPv6**: From gateway WAN to device WAN IPv6 (direct forwarding)
+- **IPv6→IPv4**: From IPv6 clients to IPv4-only devices (socat proxy)

 ### Automatic Port Forwarding (Default)